shaanu22/Vagrant_Jenkins_Sonarqube_and_Nexus_Servers/README.md

 # run the below commands in side the download directory
 vagrant up

-# to access the machine
+# to access the machines
+vagrant ssh jenkins
-vagrant ssh
+vagrant ssh nexus
+vargrant ssh sonar

-# jenkins port is 8080
+# jenkins http port is 8080